imthenachoman/How-To-Secure-A-Linux-Server/README.md

     sudo /etc/cron.daily/00logwatch
     ```

     **Note**: If logwatch fails to deliver mail due to the e-mail having long lines please check https://blog.dhampir.no/content/exim4-line-length-in-debian-stretch-mail-delivery-failed-returning-message-to-sender as documented in [issue #29](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/issues/29).
+If you you followed [Configure Gmail As MTA With Implicit TLS](#configure-gmail-as-mta-with-implicit-tls) then we already took care of this in step #7.

 ([Table of Contents](#table-of-contents))